 With the aid of the car’s computer, ABS automatically pumps the brakes for you as you slam on the brakes.
 The laptop can pump the brakes faster and more effectively than a human driver.

-Lawmakers in the United States struggled for decades to pass a Supreme Court ruling about seat belts.
+Lawmakers in the United States struggled to pass a Supreme Court ruling about seat belts for decades.
 Although cars became popular in the country in the late 1920s, seatbelts became mandatory in 1968.
 Today, seatbelts are even present in every seat in a passenger vehicle.

 The NHTSA believes that the seatbelt is the most effective safety measure ever introduced in a car and claims that wearing a seatbelt in the front seats can reduce the risk of fatal injuries by almost half.